-Persistent inflammation fuels most chronic disease and is a major player in the complications of viral illness such as the coronavirus.
+Persistent inflammation fuels most chronic diseases and is a major player in the complications of viral illnesses.
 If you have a chronic disease–arthritis, diabetes, hypertension, atherosclerosis, diabetes, obesity, or chronic major depression, these science-validated suggestions will help you defeat inflammation and improve!

-Adopt a well-balanced plant based diet.
+Adopt a well-balanced plant-based diet.
 The typical Western diet (characterized by higher intakes of red and processed meats, sweets, desserts, French fries, and refined grains) increases inflammatory markers in the blood.
-In contrast, the regular consumption of a prudent diet of fruits, vegetables, whole grains, legumes, and monounsaturated fats (olives, avocados) reduces inflammation.
+In contrast, the regular consumption of a prudent diet of fruits, vegetables, whole grains, legumes, and monounsaturated fats (olives, almonds, and avocados) reduces inflammation.

 Drastically reduce soft and sweetened drinks.
 The average American drinks 216 liters of soft drinks annually.
 Low to moderate consumption of sugar-sweetened beverages increased bad cholesterol (LDL) levels, blood glucose levels, and an inflammatory marker (scup) in healthy young men in just three weeks.3